What Is a Male Yeast Infection?

 A male yeast infection is an infection of the area around your penis and testicles caused by an overgrowth of a common fungus we all have on our skin.
 You usually hear about women having yeast infections, or what doctors call candidiasis.
 But men can get them, too.
 In men, yeast infections are also sometimes called penile yeast infection, candida balanitis, or balanitis thrush.

 Candida albicans is a common fungus.
 You’ve probably got a small amount living in your mouth, digestive tract, or on moist parts of your skin.
 Women often have some in their vagina.
-Most of the time, Candida doesn’t cause any problems.
+Most of the time, candida doesn’t cause any problems.
 But if too much of it grows in one place, you get a yeast infection.

 You could get this inside your mouth (doctors call this oral thrush) or as a skin infection.
 Men can also get a yeast infection on the tip of their penis.
-This leads to an inflammation called balanitis.
+This leads to balanitis.
 It’s more common in men who aren’t circumcised and have a foreskin that’s still intact.